-“It’s high tide, Johnny,” Deven turned her head towards Moonblade smiling, “we’re not far from the coast and we’re still at sea level.”
+“It’s high tide, Johnny.”
+Deven turned her head towards Moonblade and smiled.
+“We’re not far from the coast, and we’re still at sea level.”

-“Aye, the River Thames is hardly the pure mountain springs of the Western Territory,” Deven with a small laugh.
+“Aye, the River Thames,” Deven with a small laugh.
+“Hardly the pure mountain springs of the Western Territory.”

-The mooring station was a long and narrow mahogany plank platform, supported by iron piers, 30 yards or so above the surface.
-Free from their burdensome oxygen suits now, the excited Morpurgos scurried down rope ladders and went to work attaching a number of heavy lines to substantial iron eye bolts.
+We landed on a long and narrow mahogany plank platform, supported by iron piers, 20 yards or so above the surface.
+The agile Morpurgos climbed down rope ladders and went to work attaching heavy lines to substantial iron eye bolts.

-The sky was overcast, and low clouds mixed in with heavy coal smoke from numerous industrial plants along the river banks.
-It was hard to tell where the smoke ended and the clouds began.
+The sky was overcast, low clouds mixed with heavy coal smoke from numerous industrial plants along the riverbanks.
+It was hard to tell where the smoke ended, and the clouds began.
 A light mist of rain began to fall, and a chilly north wind came up.
-A lonely fog horn bawled in the distance.
-I looked back towards the Isle of Dogs to see the Constantina testing it’s moorings, slightly swaying in the stiff breeze.
+A lonely foghorn bawled in the distance.
+I looked back towards the Isle of Dogs to see the Constantina testing its moorings, slightly swaying in the stiff breeze.
 The scent of coal smoke laid heavy, and the river water had a peculiar odor, like nothing I had ever smelled before.
-It was a decidedly unpleasant stench, like dead fish mixed with rotten vegetables.
+It was an unpleasant stench, like dead fish mixed with rotten vegetables.

-When we reached the south bank, Captain Blooey led our party in exiting the ferry.
-We were twenty seven men and women strong, and twelve of us were Morpurgo tribesmen.
+When we reached the south bank, Captain Galloway led our party in exiting the ferry.
+We were twenty-seven men and women strong, and twelve of us were Morpurgo tribesmen.
 Dressed in our khaki uniforms and dark blue pea coats, we strode across the pier and on to dry land.
-The diminutive Morpurgos had been issued the smallest of sizes, but their heavy wool pea coats still hung down well below their knees.
+The diminutive Morpurgos had been issued the smallest of sizes, but their heavy wool pea coats still hung down to their knees.

-“No need to call for carriages, I think we shall just walk up to the garrison from here, it couldn’t be more than a mile,” said Captain Blooey.
+“No need to call for carriages.
+I say we hoof it up to the garrison, it couldn’t be more than a mile,” said Captain Galloway.

-“Good to stretch our legs and get some exercise,” said Sergeant Kurniawan, leader of the Morpurgos.
+“Good to stretch our legs,” said Sergeant Kurniawan, leader of the Morpurgos.

 “I agree, even in this abysmal weather.”

-“Is it normally this cold and rainy in June?” said Moonblade.
+“Is it normally this cool and rainy in June?” said Moonblade.

 “Oh yes.
-This weather is normal.
+The weather is normal for London.
 I think we might be a bit spoiled by all the sunshine in the Western Territory.”

-On the streets of London, there was an irregular mix of affluence and poverty evident, often in the same neighborhood.
-As Captain Blooey led our party in a brisk walk up Grove Street to Grinstead Road, we first passed through a row of tidy well kept bungalows with freshly painted shutters and orderly flower gardens out front.
-Then after crossing an intersecting side street, we were suddenly in a squalid slum of dilapidated misery.
+On the streets of London, there was an irregular mix of affluence and poverty, often in the same neighborhood.
+As Captain Galloway led our party in a brisk hike up Grove Street to Grinstead Road, we passed through a row of tidy well-kept bungalows with freshly painted shutters and orderly flower gardens out front.
+But after crossing an intersecting side street, we suddenly found ourselves in a squalid slum of dilapidated misery.

 “Hey lookey there, it’s a tribe of Philipeenie midgets.
 The little buggers are barely three feet tall.
 Where do you think they could be headed?”

 “I don’t know.
 Is the circus in town?
-They look like circus freaks with their over sized coats and their little black boots.”
+They look like circus freaks with their big baggy coats and their little black boots.”

-Moonblade and Deven put their hands on Zanetti’s shoulders to restrain him as Captain Blooey stepped in, “Alright Zanetti, that will be enough of that.
+Moonblade and Deven put their hands on Zanetti’s shoulders to restrain him as Captain Galloway stepped in.
+“Alright Zanetti, that will be enough of that.
 These two oafs aren’t worth the waste of time.”

-“You shut your mouth, you worthless sod, wallowing in your own filth in that wretched box,” Blooey was incensed, “these brave Morpurgos are finer soldiers than you could ever be!”
+“You shut your mouth, you worthless sod, wallowing in your own filth in that wretched box.”
+Galloway was incensed.
+“These brave Morpurgos are finer soldiers than you could ever be!”

 The Newington Garrison was at the top of a slight hill.
 Except for General Evernight and his staff, the base was close to empty.
-The Mutant Eradication Forces were stretched thin throughout the British colonial empire, from the Western Territory to India, Southeast Asia, and beyond.
+Military forces were stretched thin throughout the British Empire, from the Western Territory to East Asia.
 We had plenty of room to stretch out.
-There were four steep roofed barracks houses, and Captain Blooey set up shop in one of the officer’s cottages.
+There were four steep roofed barracks houses, and Captain Galloway set up shop in one of the officer’s cottages.

 Early on the following morning, we met on an observation platform, at the highest point on the gentle hill.
-The tower was forty yards tall, constructed of iron, and painted hunter green.
-The stairway within the framework led to a wide deck of weathered hardwood, with enough breadth to accommodate a substantial number of people, close to thirty of us on that particular gloomy London morning.
+The tower was about twenty yards tall, constructed of iron, and painted jungle green.
+The stairway within the framework led to a wide deck of weathered hardwood, with enough breadth to accommodate a substantial number of people, close to thirty of us on that gloomy London morning.

-General Evernight was on the keen side of middle aged, and he looked winded from the long climb when he and Captain Blooey arrived on top to join us.
+General Evernight appeared winded from the climb when he and Captain Galloway arrived on top to join us.
 He wore a long tan colored trench coat, and a military cap that displayed a red band with a gold tudor crown and crossed sword insignia.
 His pasty white English face displayed an eccentric waxed handlebar mustache that was de riguer for senior officers in her majesty’s Mutant Eradication Forces.

-“As you can see,” said Evernight gesturing with his hand and turning slightly turning towards the east, “replacements for the Hawk and the Raven are under construction.
-The two new airships, the Amelia Snavely and the Fiery Crimson Messenger, will use helium gas for loft, a non-flammable alternative to hydrogen gas, and the Constantina will be retro-fitted for the use of helium gas as well.
-We’ll continue to use the more abundant hydrogen gas to power the airship’s motors and the flame throwers, but it’s far too dangerous for use as a lifting agent, a lesson we learned all too well in the recent tragedy over the ruins of Philadelphia.”
+“As you can see,” said Evernight gesturing with his hand and turning slightly towards the east, “replacements for the Champion of the Skies and the Marco Polo are under construction.
+The two new airships, the Amelia Snavely and the Fiery Crimson Messenger, will use helium gas for loft, a non-flammable alternative to hydrogen gas.
+The Constantina’s dirigible will be retrofitted for helium gas as well.
+We’ll continue to use H gas to power the airship’s motors and the flamethrowers, but it’s far too dangerous for use as a lifting agent, a lesson we learned all too well in the recent tragedy over the ruins of Philadelphia.”

-Evernight paused for a moment and acquired a solemn expression on his face, “the four of you who survived the crash of the Raven, please step forward.”
+Evernight paused for a moment and acquired a solemn expression on his face.
+“The four of you who survived the crash of the Champion, please step forward.”
 Moonblade, Delone, and Molly and I looked at each other and then took a few steps forward.
-“That’s it, don’t be shy, step right up,” pointing at the deck directly before him.
+“That’s it, don’t be shy, step right up.”
+He pointed at the deck directly before him.

 “Yes sir,” said Molly smartly as she took a step forward.